 - A. Eligibility.
 All employees, except intermittent employees, emergency employees, and temporary employees shall be eligible employees for purposes of this Article.
 However, intermittent employees shall accrue vacation leave after completion of sixty-seven (67) working days in any twelve (12) month period.
-Eligible employees appointed to emergency or temporary status from a layoff status shall continue to be eligible to accrue vacation leave. - B. Use.
+Eligible employees appointed to emergency or temporary status from a layoff status shall continue to be eligible to accrue vacation leave.
+Employees participating in the Connect 700 Program will be eligible for purposes of this Article if they were current, permanent, classified state employees eligible for vacation leave at the time of their Connect 700 appointment. - B. Use.
 An employee may not use vacation until completing six (6) months of continuous service in a vacation eligible status.
 However, intermittent employees may use vacation after six (6) months from the date of hire.
 Eligible employees appointed to emergency or temporary status from a layoff status shall continue to use vacation leave.
+Employees participating in the Connect 700 Program who were permanent, classified state employees eligible to use accrued vacation leave ta the time of their Connect 700 appointment, may use accrued vacation leave during their Connect 700 appointment.